bonrita/extended_container/README.md

 ```

 ### Iterator type of argument.
-Added the ability to add an iterator argument so that you can pass in a list of services in one single constructor argumentof your service.
+Added the ability to add an iterator argument so that you can pass in a list of services in one single constructor argument of the service in question.

 ***Example:***